Random-Rants-Chat/.github/profile/README.md

 ## 🛠️ Technical Note
 * **Privacy**: Video/Audio streams go straight through **WebRTC**.
 No "sus" servers are watching your face or screen.
 * **Environment**: Developed largely on a Chromebook using devboxes.
 ChatGPT and Google Gemini helped polish the code, but the heart of the project is hand-written.
 * **Teen Humor**: This place was made by middle schoolers, for middle schoolers.
-Humor varies; if something feels too "sus," you can always hop out of the room.
+Humor varies; if something feels too "sus" or not for you, you can always hop out of the room.

 ---